-Study 6 replicated the foresight effect in the broader context of choices between usual and novel consumer options.
-These results provide strong support for our framework and suggest that the foresight effect has marketing implications for repeat-purchase and novel product adoption decisions.
+Study 6 replicated the Foresight Effect in the broader context of choices between usual vs. novel consumer options.
+These results provide strong support for our framework, and suggest that the Foresight Effect has marketing implications for repeat-purchase and novel product adoption decisions.

-Moreover, the cross-manipulation paradigm in studies 5 and 6 addressed common confounds.
+Moreover, the cross-manipulation paradigm in Studies 5 and 6 addressed common confounds.
 The study design directly precluded potential confounds such as mood and causal attribution, by dissociating these factors from the valence of manipulated situational outlook.
-In addition, we measured perceived control and perceived agency in both studies, which typically correlate with both recent performance and causal attribution, and found that neither measure predicted the results when controlling for manipulated situational outlook (online appendix).
+In addition, we measured perceived control and perceived agency in both studies, which typically correlate with both recent performance and causal attribution, and found that neither measure predicted the results, when controlling for manipulated situational outlook (web appendix).
 In addition, we found no effects of the other variables including self-monitoring, self-efficacy, and self-concept clarity in any studies.